 Red Mountain’s inherent nature is a gift to winemaking.
 Marry that with Chasing Rain’s blend of traditional and modern methods, an old-world reverence for the land, and a time-honored process that values craft and quality over speed and volume, and the potential for legendary wines is boundless.

 Gianfranco Farimbella and Joshua Maloney are two such people.
-Our vineyard manager and winemaker, respectively, whose understanding of soil, sun, wind and rain, along with a passion for crafting great wine was evident from early on.
+Our vineyard manager and consulting winemaker, respectively, whose understanding of soil, sun, wind and rain, along with a passion for crafting great wine was evident from early on.
 It’s what led Franco to master innovative irrigation practices and canopy management — creating smaller grapes that yield more intense flavor.
-And Josh became an expert at overseeing the journey from vine to bottle, carefully exercising his craft with a surgeon’s confidence and skill that can only be the product of years of experience.
+And Joshua to become an expert at shepherding the journey from vine to bottle, carefully exercising his craft with a surgeon’s confidence and skill that can only be the product of years of experience.

 The truth is, who’s guiding the process makes all the difference in the world.
 And when you have people who talk to the dirt, it’s a good bet you’re going to end up with some exceptional wine.